jqphu/Mindless/DIARY.md

 # [2020-08-09]  01:05
 Yeah, what a strange time to get started.
 I guess we can call this a hackathon :).

+* Update to latest version of sqlx

+This update seemed to also fix the failure to grab lock :D.

 # [2020-08-08]  10:18 - ~15:00
 A little focus time with copyrighted music before streaming :P
 Goal: